yuxuan-ji/lunastra/docs/api.md

 <a name="Index"></a>

 ## Index
-The public facing API for Lunastra and global Index.
+A dataset maintained by Lunastra and exposing its public facing API.

 **Kind**: global class